pbideau/Event-ST-PPP/README.md

 ## Getting Started

-A demo version of the code can be run by simply executing the command:
+A demo version of the code can be run by executing the command:

-    python src/main.py
+    python src/main.py -f

 It will run with default arguments (as used in the experiments of the submitted paper).
 The output is (1) an estimate of the angular velocity of the event camera and (2) aligned events that can be visualized via an image of events showing sharp object contours.
 Both outputs can be found in the output folder.